 Mistake 1- Counting your canceled customers as churned customers

 There is a difference between churned customers and canceled customers.
-Churned customers have already stopped paying you whereas the canceled customers have indicated that they are not going to renew in the next billing cycle but their subscription has not expired yet.
+Churned customers have already stopped paying you.
+Whereas the canceled customers have indicated that they are not going to renew but their subscription has not expired yet.
 You still have a window of opportunity to win them back.
 When you start counting the canceled customers as churned, you’re throwing away the opportunity to retain them.
 Download -Reduce churn in 90 days

-Though most of the canceled customers do have the intention of churning, some may have frustrations or run into obstacles that can be easily overcome by timely intervention.
-If you can convince even half of your canceled customers to retain, your user retention can go up to 92%. month to month.
+Although most canceled customers intend to churn, some may have frustrations or run into obstacles that can be easily overcome by timely intervention.
+If you can convince even half of your canceled customers to retain, your user retention can go up to 92%.
 Counting canceled customers as churned is a huge mistake that eliminates this opportunity for improvement.

 Mistake 2- The Retention rate at different stages of customer life cycle as same

 The average retention rates across all stages of the customer lifecycle is not uniform.
 If you treat it as uniform, you will never be able to improve the retention rates.
-Customers churn for different reasons at different stages in their lifecycle and therefore you need different retention strategies as well.
+Customers churn for different reasons at different stages in their lifecycle.
+So you need different retention strategies as well.
 For example, the customers churn during onboarding as they didn’t find value in your product.
 To stop them from churning, you need to improve the onboarding experience and ensure the customer achieves early value.
 Similarly, at mid-cycle, the customer has used your product and they have incorporated it into their workflow.
-To prevent churn at this stage, you need to ensure the customer has a great product experience and constantly communicate with him about the new features that you are launching.
+To prevent churn at this stage, you need to ensure the customer has a great product experience.
+Constantly communicate with him about the new features that you are launching.
 At this stage, strengthening the relationship is very important to prevent churn.
 Similarly, you can prevent long-term churn by helping customers to move to a bigger plan that takes care of their growing needs.

 Focussing on retention by stage allows you to target different reasons for churn at each stage and develop the most effective retention strategy for mitigating churn at that stage.